Emerging Topics in Information Systems, 7.5 cr (EIN003F)

 Assessment will be done along several dimensions corresponding to the deliverables of the course.
 This includes the following:

-- Active participation in the discussions during the course seminars.
+- active participation in the discussions during the course seminars.
 To the extent possible, comments by course participants should be thoughtful and specific to the papers being covered.

-- Quality of discussion leadership demonstrated during the assigned course sessions
+- quality of discussion leadership demonstrated during the assigned course sessions

-- Quality of the paper written for submission to selected conferences
+- quality of the paper written for submission to selected conferences

 Application

+Doctoral students accepted to the Doctoral Programme in Informatics or an adjacent subject are eligible for the course.
 You are welcome to submit an application by sending an email to Carla Böhme at carla [dot] bohme [at] ics [dot] lu [dot] se (carla[dot]bohme[at]ics[dot]lu[dot]se).
 Please, include the following:

 - doctoral thesis title or main theme